cinecert/mxf-digest/readme.md

 * Instantiate a fresh Primitive Digest context (the *sequence digest*)
 * For each packet digest in the list of digest values:
-  * update the sequence digest context with the binary value of the packet digest
+  * update the sequence digest context with the big-endian integer octets of the packet digest
 * Finalize the sequence digest

 ### Canonical Encoding

-The MXF-DIGEST value is created by encoding the sequence digest value as URN item of the form `urn:smpte:mxf-digest:<b58-digits>`, where `mxf-digest` is a registered NSS as defined in this document, and `<b58-digits>` is the Base58 encoding of the sequence digest value octets.
+The MXF-DIGEST value is created by encoding the sequence digest value as URN item of the form `urn:smpte:mxf-digest:<b58-digits>`, where `mxf-digest` is a registered NSS as defined in this document, and `<b58-digits>` is the Base58 encoding of the big-endian integer octets of the sequence digest.
 The Base58 encoding shall be interpreted as defined in [SMPTE ST 2114](https://doi.org/10.5594/SMPTE.ST2114.2017), Sec.
 5.1 "C4 Base58".

 #### Example